Runn-Fast/blog/hasura/draft.md

 queries, as well as handling exceptions and making sure the whole thing was secure.

-Hasura, an open source GraphQL engine.
+Hasura, an open-source GraphQL engine.

-From our initial testing it was clear that Hasura was the fastest option.
+From our initial testing, it was clear that Hasura was the fastest option.
 Behind the scenes, it would convert each GraphQL request into just a single SQL query, which is incredible for performance.